Academic Success Center

 The UALR Student Government Association (SGA) offers an opportunity for students to play an active role in the University’s affairs and provides information on campus policies, events, and organizations, and an avenue for students to make known their feelings about campus policies.

 Student rights, responsibilities, and behavior as well as other information on matters of conduct and due process are described in the UALR Student Handbook.
-This publication is given to students at orientation or may be obtained from the Office of Educational and Student Services.
+This publication is given to students at orientation or may be obtained from the Office of the Dean of Students.
 Students are considered to be mature individuals who neither lose the rights nor escape the responsibilities of citizenship through enrollment at UALR.

-There are more than 100 student organizations and clubs registered at UALR.
+There are more than 150 student organizations and clubs registered at UALR.
 These groups offer opportunities for leadership and student development experiences; recognize scholarship and leadership achievements at either the undergraduate or graduate level; and provide social experiences and opportunities to promote common interests in such areas as social action, politics, religion, philosophy, ethics, recreation, and hobbies.
-For a complete list of registered student organizations, or to register a student organization, contact the Office of Campus Life.
+For a complete list of registered student organizations, or to register a student organization, contact the Student Experience Center.

 UALR recognizes three official student publications on campus.